Beliavsky/Fortran-code-on-GitHub/README.md

 ## Materials Science
 [DMFTwDFT](https://github.com/DMFTwDFT-project/DMFTwDFT): calculates electronic, vibrational and elastic properties in strongly correlated materials (SCM) using beyond-DFT methods such as DFT+U, DFT+Hybrids and DFT+DMFT (Dynamical Mean Field Theory) with a variety of different DFT codes

+[Düsseldorf Advanced Material Simulation Kit (DAMASK)]: flexible and hierarchically structured model of material point behavior for the solution of elastoplastic boundary value problems along with damage and thermal physics, from eisenforschung.
+Its main purpose is the simulation of crystal plasticity within a finite-strain continuum mechanical framework.

 [EXCEED-DM](https://github.com/tanner-trickle/EXCEED-DM): EXtended Calculation of Electronic Excitations for Direct detection of Dark Matter, by tanner-trickle

 [Hard-fit-by-minimization](https://github.com/LaszloSToth/Hard-fit-by-minimization): efficient program to fit a stress-strain curve by the empirical function derived from crystal plasticity, by LaszloSToth